 Most lawn owners in the United States spend between $500 – $4,500 or $0.50 – $2.50 per square foot to resod their lawn.
 These costs are significantly high because resodding involves a lot of work which increases a contractor’s labor hours.

 Tasks such as removing the existing sod may cost you an extra $1 to $2 per square foot, while leveling and grading the lawn may go as high as $3 per square foot.

-You’ll also have to spend up to $400 more for fertilizer treatments of your lawn.
+You’ll also have to spend up to $400 for fertilizer treatments for your lawn.